EUMETNET/femdi-gateway-iac/ewc/README.md

 ## Manual Steps after Second run

+1. To enable Keycloak PostgreSQL backups you need to change `backups_enabled = true` in [ewc/dev-portal-init/main.tf](dev-portal-init/main.tf#L87) file and then run `terraform apply -var-file=<cluster_name>.tfvars`.

-1. Register this platform to [API management tool](https://github.com/EUMETNET/api-management-tool-poc) repository (There are instructions in that repo too):
+2. Register this platform to [API management tool](https://github.com/EUMETNET/api-management-tool-poc) repository (There are instructions in that repo too):
     * Append used `cluster_name` variable value in UPPERCASE to the repository variable **PLATFORMS** list
     * Add `cluster_name` variable value in UPPERCASE to [health route's](https://github.com/EUMETNET/api-management-tool-poc/blob/main/configs/routes/health.yaml#L3) platforms list.
     * (Add additional routes to this platform either by creating new one or adding existing route to this platform by adding cluster_name variable in UPPERCASE to the route yaml platforms list)
       * if route requires upstream API key then add that to the Vault of this platform
     * Management tool should run action "Test and deploy new APISIX configurations" once the configuration changes are merged/pushed to main branch

-2. In case there will be another cluster that is going to be attached to this cluster's Dev Portal then run previous steps to that one and after that cluster is set up then:
+3. In case there will be another cluster that is going to be attached to this cluster's Dev Portal then run previous steps to that one and after that cluster is set up then:
     * add that cluster's name to AWS Parameter store in variable `/<this-cluster-name>/dev_portal/external_cluster_names`.
-    * run `terraform apply --var-file=<cluster_name>.tfvars` again and then `kubectl rollout restart deployment dev-portal-backend -n dev-portal` to make dev portal backend pick up the new env including the another cluster information.
+    * run `terraform apply -var-file=<cluster_name>.tfvars` again and then `kubectl rollout restart deployment dev-portal-backend -n dev-portal` to make dev portal backend pick up the new env including the another cluster information.

 ## In case Terraform state drifts from actual resources